jhauberg/comply/README.md

 <br/>

-What are the best practices for well-written, readable and maintainable C?

-I think we can all agree that opinions on these topics are numerous.
-You probably have one too.

-Compilers do not usually care how you write your code.
-They're happy as long as it does not contain errors.
-Humans, however, do (or at least, _should_) care.
-This project is for the humans.

-**Improve your code**

-`comply` is a standard/style compliance checker (or linter) that uses static code analysis to look for things that could be improved. _It is not a compiler_- as such, it will not find errors in your code.
+`comply` is a style compliance checker (or linter) for sources written in C99 that uses static code analysis through pattern matching to look for things that could be improved.

 ![](assets/example.png "An example of reported violations in Xcode")

-*It is recommended to always enable all warnings and errors that your compiler provides and only use `comply` as a supplement.*
+<sub>*It's recommended to always enable all warnings and errors that your compiler provides and use `comply` as a supplement.*</sub>

 **Strict style compliance**